irwinpratajaya/digitalocean-s3-downloader/README.md

 - Streams files directly to disk (low memory usage)
 - Cleans up partial downloads on failure
 - Maintains original directory structure in `files/` directory
+- Type-safe with TypeScript

 ## Configuration

-You can adjust the `MAX_CONCURRENT_DOWNLOADS` constant in `index.js` to control how many files are downloaded simultaneously.
+You can adjust the `MAX_CONCURRENT_DOWNLOADS` constant in `src/index.ts` to control how many files are downloaded simultaneously.
 Default is 5.

 ## Environment Variables